 The Coinbase Vault is free, and transactions attract no fees.

 If you have been looking for a PayPal alternative to accepting online payments, Coinbase Commerce may be the solution you need.
 It is a free Checkout solution that allows merchants to accept Bitcoin, Bitcoin Cash, Ethereum, Litecoin, and stablecoins DAI and USD Coin (USDC).

 This product allows merchants to act as their own banks, avoiding problems associated with conventional banking such as chargebacks and costly services.
 Given that sellers can accept payments in stablecoins, it also solves the problem of crypto volatility.

 According to Coinbase, the platform already supports more than 8,000 merchants worldwide.
 Signing up is easy, and there is no paperwork needed whatsoever.

 Merchants running e-commerce stores can connect to their Shopify or Woocommerce plugins or a custom-developer solution through the available API.

 Coinbase maintains a learning section on its website that provides a slew of learning resources.
 There are articles detailing anything from the basics of blockchain, crypto guides, tips and tricks to trading and investing in crypto and market updates.

 The learning section is not just for beginners.
 Even industry experts and everyone in between can get something of value.
-There are deep dives in specific projects and networks, guides on more advanced topics such as DeFi, NFTs, and staking.
+Deep dives into specific projects and networks are available, as well as guides on more complex topics like DeFi, NFTs, and staking.